Bi5hoi/Pizza/README.md

- Implemented features such as menu selection, order customization, and payment processing.
+The project includes implemented features such as menu selection, order customization, and payment processing.